 Sometimes the reason is simply that the tenancy is coming to an end and you don’t want to rent the property any further.
 This would lead you down one route and will generally be quicker.

 The other is where there has been some kind of issue but the tenancy agreement isn’t due to end.
-Common reasons for evicting a tenant include:
+Common reasons for eviction include:

 - Rent arrears